Creamy Coleslaw

-This classic creamy coleslaw is a classic summertime side dish staple.
-The homemade dressing is easy to make and you can shred your own vegetables or use a bagged mix.
-The slaw is quick to make and good with burgers, BBQ and more!
+This classic creamy coleslaw recipe takes a simple homemade dressing and adds it to the traditional cabbage mixture to make the perfect salad.
+The slaw is quick to make with a bag of coleslaw mix and its good with burgers, BBQ and more!

 White serving bowl filled with creamy coleslaw.